 Describing the Starving Time, George Percy, a president of the Jamestown colony recalled: “Now all of us at James Town, beginning to feel that sharp prick of hunger, which no man [can] truly describe but he which hath tasted the bitterness thereof.
 A world of miseries ensued . . . [and] some, to satisfy their hunger, have robbed the store, for the which I caused them to be executed.
 Then having fed upon horses and other beasts as long as they lasted, we were glad to make shift with vermin, as dogs, cats, rats, and mice.
 All was fish that came to net to satisfy cruel hunger, as to eat boots, shoes, or any other leather some could come by.
 And those being spent and devoured, some were enforced to search the woods and to feed upon serpents and snakes and to dig the earth for wild and unknown roots, where many of our men were cut off and slain by the [Indians].
 And now famine beginning to look ghastly and pale in every face that nothing was spared to maintain life and to do those things which seem incredible …”

-Two men helped the colony to survive: John Smith and John Rolfe.
-Smith, who arrived in Virginia in 1608, introduced an ultimatum: those who did not work would not receive food or pay.
-The colonists at last learned how to raise crops and trade with the nearby Indians, with whom Smith had made peace.
+Two men helped the colony to survive: adventurer John Smith and businessman John Rolfe.
+Smith, who arrived in Virginia in 1608, introduced an ultimatum: “He that will not work, shall not eat”, equivalent to the 2nd Thessalonians 3:10 in the Bible.
+Under this dire threat, the colonists at last learned how to raise crops and trade with the nearby Indians, with whom Smith had made peace.

-In 1612, the English businessman John Rolfe discovered that Virginia had ideal conditions for growing tobacco.
+In 1612, John Rolfe discovered that Virginia had ideal conditions for growing tobacco.
 This discovery, and the breeding of a new, “sweeter” strain, led to the plant becoming the colony’s major cash crop.
 With English demand for tobacco rising, Virginia had found a way to support itself economically.

 New plantations began growing up all along the James River.